 I used to, somehow, convince myself that people change.
 That it’s only a matter of years until yada yada.
 What I have come to understand is that we all are, all our life, just becoming more of what we have always actually been.
 At times, we drift from ourselves, but at the best of times, we come home to ourselves.
 And when fireworks pop up out of nowhere, that’s when the magic happens.

 And life happens, you meet people, you get into stuff, you celebrate, you let go, you learn, you are happy, you are whatever, you listen to music, waves come and go, yet there’s a certain je ne sais quoi you connect to.
 Every time.
 A je ne sais quoi that has nothing to do with any sort of criteria.
 Rules.
 It’s the quoi that you have or not, feel or don’t, it is that simple.

-It’s much more about what you feel than it’s what you see.
+It’s much more about what you feel than it is about what you see.

-Why do we sometimes need the feel, lol, feel the need to complicate something when it not only ~ is ~ crystal clear, but also ~ feels ~ crystal?
+Why do we sometimes need the feel, lol, feel the need to complicate something when it not only ~ is ~ crystal clear, but also ~ feels ~ crystal clear?
 When something feels clear, the weather feels perfect.
 Feels wonderful.

 When the sea breeze brings the lavender smell.

 Poor is the man whose pleasure depends on the permission of another is a lyric from Madonna’s Justify My Love that stuck with me ever since I first heard it as a kid.
 It had different connotations at different stages in my life, but the bottom line is you’d better do you.